U.S. to send 100 agents to Mexico border to cut delays: congresswoman

 Passenger vehicles that would normally wait up to an hour and a half to cross are now facing four-hour waits.

-(Reporting by Julio-Cesar Chavez in El Paso, Texas; Additional reporting by Sharay Angulo in Mexico City; Editing by Daina Beth Solomon and Peter Cooney)
+(Reporting by Julio-Cesar Chavez in El Paso, Texas; Additional reporting by Sharay Angulo in Mexico City; Editing by Peter Cooney and Stephen Coates)